The Andrée Vajda Janyk Sports Field is now closed for the season effective November 4, 2022. It is scheduled to re-open April 1 (weather permitting).

 - Lighting: To facilitate evening and nighttime use, the sports field can be illuminated with LED fixtures.
 Shields mounted onto the fixtures direct light to the sports field surface, reducing glare and light pollution to the surrounding neighbourhood.
 Light levels are approximately one-third of the light levels of one ball diamond at Spruce Grove Park.
 Reservations are required to use the lights.

 Andree Vajda Janyk Sports Field Operational Guidelines and Sports Field Specifications guide use of the sports field as well as provide facility specifications

 Rental Fees and Reservations

 The field will need to be reserved to be used, including by athletes for casual training.

-When not reserved, the field is available to the general public for casual, non-exclusive use for permitted activities.
-Reservations will be posted on the site, and the public will be expected to leave the field at commencement of a reservation
+When not reserved, the sports field is available to the general public for casual, non-exclusive use for permitted activities.
+Reservations will be posted on the site, and the public will be expected to leave the sports field at the commencement of a reservation

 The infill material for the sports field is a mix of Thermoplastic Elastomer (TPE) and sand, rather than the commonly used infill type crumb rubber.

 A food-safe material, TPE combines thermoplastics with an elastomeric component for soft, flexible products.
 It is commonly used in the medical industry as well as in household items such as grips on pens, toothbrushes, toddler sippy cups and phone cases.
 It has proven successful in artificial turf fields located elsewhere in British Columbia.